 - Store heavy or breakable objects on lower shelves, or in cabinets with latched doors.

 - Have a professional assess your home’s structure for quake vulnerabilities, then repair or reinforce any damaged or weak points.
-See http://www.fema.gov/earthquake/earthquake-safety-home for additional guidance.
+Here’s some additional guidance from the CDC.

 Many of these preparations aren’t unique to earthquakes.
 Securing property and furniture also can reduce the damage from a tornado (or teenagers).